-As mentioned, alcohol withdrawal can be extremely dangerous.
-It is highly advised to seek medical help if someone is going through withdrawal from alcohol so that the risks might be minimized.
-This could take the form of a hospital emergency room, or more appropriately, a specialized detox facility.
-The risks with alcohol withdrawal are not to be taken lightly, and help is needed to safely undergo this process.
-The goal of a detox center is to safely reduce the pain and discomfort of alcohol withdrawal so that continuing treatment and recovery can begin.
-This is contrasted with a hospital whose goal is strictly to keep someone from dying.
-Both options are viable, but detox gives someone the best chance at lasting recovery since they are often times connected with continuing care providers and can refer them to an appropriate facility.
+Unmonitored alcohol withdrawal can be extremely dangerous.
+It is highly advised to seek medical help if someone is expected to go through withdrawal from alcohol so that the risks might be minimized.
+This could take the form of a hospital emergency room or a specialized detox facility.
+The risks posed by alcohol withdrawal should not be taken lightly, as it can cause permanent brain damage and death.
+The goal of an alcohol detox center is to safely reduce the risks, pain, and discomfort of alcohol withdrawal so that continuing treatment and recovery can safely begin.
+Both hospital and specialty detox options are viable, but a detox center gives someone the best chance at lasting recovery since they are oftentimes connected with treatment and continuing care providers and can refer them to an appropriate facility.

 Medications for Alcohol Withdrawal

-Since alcohol is such an old drug, there are a variety of well tested and effective medications which can be used to help lessen the withdrawal symptoms.
-The “best” medications will vary from person to person as everybody responds to medications in their own way.
-Additionally, the symptoms will vary over the course of alcohol withdrawal since they change from the acute to post acute phases.
+There is a wide variety of well tested and effective medications that can reduce the dangers and discomfort of alcohol withdrawal.
+The most effective medications will vary from person to person, as everybody responds to medications in their own way.

 Medications for Acute Alcohol Withdrawal

-- Baclofen: This drug acts as a muscle relaxant and has been used to moderate severe withdrawal symptoms and has been shown to reduce cravings.
+- Baclofen: This drug acts as a muscle relaxant and has been used to reduce the severity of withdrawal symptoms and may be able to reduce cravings.

 Medications for Post Acute Alcohol Withdrawal

-The symptoms of post acute alcohol withdrawal are much less severe and dangerous than the acute phase, however they can last much longer.
-These are typically neurological in nature and include anxiety, depression, sleep issues, and mood disorders.
-Medication can help manage the symptoms, but the brain will take time to heal.
-Some medications which have been found effective include:
+The symptoms of post-acute alcohol withdrawal are much less severe and dangerous than the acute phase although they can last much longer.
+These are typically neurological in nature and can include anxiety, depression, sleep problems, and mood disorders.
+Medication can help manage the symptoms, but the brain and body will take time to heal.
+Some of the most commonly used medications include: